ethanplee14/backtester/README.md

 ## Overview
-Algorithmic strategy back tester using daily Open, High, Low, Close, Adjusted, Volume (ohlcav) options and daily ohlcav stock data.
+Algorithmic strategy back tester using daily Open, High, Low, Close, Adjusted, Volume (ohlcav) options supplied and formatted from ORATS and daily ohlcav stock data.

 ### Project Structure
 Data: A module with a fetch_data method.
 Implementation is **data/HistoricalFetcher** which fetches options data from **orats/OratsDb** for a MongoDB and stock data from daily_ohlcv_period method in the **data/yahoo/yahoo_fetch** to get stock ohclv.

 Strategy: Runs a strategy to see if it should make a trade with the given passed in data.
 Only strategy developed so far is located at **strategies/ic_nope/__init__**.
 The ICNope strategy takes a weekly NOPE calculation which is the ratio of the summation of all option delta over volume.
 If Nope is high, place an IronCondor option trade.

 Strategy Launcher: Verifies and normalizes passed in daily fetched data, then launches the strategy.